 If you bought your present dwelling when you were raising a family, you may find a smaller dwelling is more practical now.
 If you want to reduce your dependence on driving, it makes sense to move to a rental unit that’s close to public transportation and within walking distance of shopping.
 If you have mobility problems, you can rent a home without stairs.

 You can try living in a different neighborhood or town — or discover what it’s like to live in a different size of home — by booking a stay in a vacation rental.
 You’ll find lots of properties listed at Homestay and VRBO.

 You may have been eager to see your children grow up and leave the nest, but things change as you approach retirement.
 You may have a strong desire to see your children more often and to play a greater role in grandchildren’s lives.

-If your children live in different communities, you can divide your time among them, changing to new rental homes when it suits you.
+If your children live in different communities, divide your time among them, changing to new rental homes when it suits you.

 4. Avoid home repairs and maintenance

 One great thing about being a renter is that when something breaks, you don’t have to fix it yourself — or pay someone else to fix it.
 In many rental agreements, the landlord is responsible for property maintenance.